pauloprsdesouza/apache-jena-movielens/README.md

 # apache-jena-movielens
-This repository presents an implementations of the apache jena framework to create an ontology with movie lens dataset
+This repository presents an implementations of the apache jena framework in order to create an ontology with movie lens dataset